 The differences in responses between the surveys may reflect the demographics of respondents, as well as their experience of services.
 For example, older people tend to respond more positively in surveys, and a higher proportion of inpatients are in older age groups compared with community mental health service users.
 Further to this, although the most recent survey results are displayed here, they were distributed in different time periods.

-All GP Patient Survey respondents are asked "Overall, how would you describe your experience of your GP practice?"
+All GP Patient Survey respondents are asked "Overall, how would you describe your experience of your GP practice?".
 The proportion of patients who had a good overall experience (‘very good’ or ‘fairly good’) of their GP practice decreased from 88% in 2012 to 85% in 2017.
-In 2018, 84% of patients had a good overall experience and this decreased slightly to 83% in 2019.
-The proportion of patients who had a poor overall experience (‘very poor’ or ‘fairly poor’) was 3.6% in 2012, and increased from 6% in 2018 to 6.5% in 2019.
-Changes to the 2018 GP Patient Survey resulted in this question not being directly comparable with previous years.
+Changes to the 2018 GP Patient Survey resulted in this question not being directly comparable with previous years (see ‘About this data’ for more information).
+In 2018, 84% of patients had a good overall experience and this decreased to 82% in 2020.
+The proportion of patients who had a poor overall experience (‘very poor’ or ‘fairly poor’) increased from 3.6% in 2012 to 5.2% in 2017, and increased from 6.1% in 2018 to 7% in 2020.

 Adult Inpatient Survey respondents are asked how they rate their overall experience, on a scale of 0 (a very poor experience) to 10 (a very good experience).
 The proportion of respondents who rated their overall experience as 10 increased from 23% in 2012 to 27% in 2018.
 The proportion who rated their experience as 0 remained steady over time at 1%.